Uses of Ser

-Position is the physical position or posture a person or thing is in.
+Position refers to the physical position or posture a person or thing is in.

-The location of someone or something describes where it is permanently, temporarily, actually, or conceptually.
+The location of someone or something describes where it is permanently, temporarily, or conceptually.

-In Spanish, death is seen as an ongoing action, not a permanent state, so you use estar to talk about being dead.
+Intriguingly, death in Spanish is seen as an ongoing action, not a permanent state, so estar is used to talk about being dead.

 Physical and mental conditions are described using estar.
-Things that are likely to vary over several hours, days, or even years can be conditions
+Things that are likely to vary over several hours, days, or even years can fall into this category.

 How a person is feeling at a certain moment is described using estar.